Thorfusion/solder.py/README.md

 R2_SECRET_KEY=123
 ```

+#### Adding a new user

 Enables the /setup page if the database already exists and you need to add a new user
 ```bash
 NEW_USER=True
 ```

+#### Migration from technic solder database to solder.py

-If new user is enabled, you can enable this migration tool for technic solder database, to migrate it to solder.py, mainly fixes mysql database bugs and adds columns
+If new user is enabled, you can enable this migration tool for technic solder database, to migrate it to solder.py, mainly fixes mysql database bugs and adds columns and is reverse compatible with original technic solder
 ```bash
 TECHNIC_MIGRATION=True
 ```

 NOTE: The docker image does not and will not support https, therefore it is required to run an reverse proxy

-## TODO for docker

-+ Enable filehosting for like mods n shit

 ## Dev Enviroment